 Here are some ways to make sure you’re not neglecting each other

-Have “Fertility Free” days.
-Don’t talk about, remember what makes you happy about your love.
+- Have “Fertility Free” days.
+Don’t talk about it, remember what makes you happy about your love.

 Your friends who have not experienced infertility may not know what to say.
 And that’s ok.
 Just as you may not know what to say facing something that you’ve never dealt with either.
 But we all know with infertility, for some reason, people think they know what to say when in fact, they do not.
 Luckily we’ve put together somethings that you can pass along, to help guide them through a conversation.